More on Egg & Ovarian Tissue Freezing

 3. Those who would like to preserve their future ability to have children, either because they do not yet have a partner, or for other personal or medical reasons.

 4. It is also an important choice for couples undergoing IVF who are against embryo freezing due to religious or ethical reasons.
 These couples can fertilize only as many oocytes as will be used in the IVF cycle and then vitrify the remaining oocytes.
-Thus, there are no supernumerary embryos created, and there is no need to dispose any unused embryos, a practice which can raise ethical dilemmas for certain people.
+Thus, there are no supernumerary embryos created, and there is no need to dispose of any unused embryos, a practice that can raise ethical dilemmas for certain people.

 5. Oocyte freezing can also be beneficial for women who, for educational purposes, career or other reasons, desire to postpone childbearing.
 Freezing eggs at an early age may ensure a chance for a future pregnancy.

 6. Moreover, women with a family history of premature ovarian failure may benefit from fertility preservation.
 With oocyte freezing, they will have a deposit of frozen eggs, in the likelihood that their eggs are depleted at an early age.

 Oocyte collection for freezing is performed in the same manner as in vitro fertilization treatment cycles.
 This includes almost 2 weeks of hormone injections for ovarian stimulation and multiple oocyte maturation.

 When oocyte maturation is completed, ovulation induction is performed and the oocytes are collected with an ultrasound guided needle transvaginally.
 The procedure is usually performed under mild sedation and the eggs are immediately frozen.